-Thus, the Digicel Foundation is pleased to present the second edition of Konbit Pou Chanjman (Come Together for Change) campaign, its newest undertaking to promote more sustainable communities.
-The initiative seeks to award 15 organizations, 700,000 gourdes each to implement a proposed community project in one of the 10 departments in Haiti.
+The Digicel Foundation is pleased to have launched the second edition of its Konbit Pou Chanjman (Come Together for Change) campaign.
+This initiative seeks to award 15 local organizations with 800,000 Gourdes each to implement a community project in one of the country’s 10 departments.
 Organizations which seek to fulfill a project in their community were invited to apply for a grant in the following areas: education, culture, inclusion, livelihoods, access, and disaster prevention.